kalisio/leaflet-pmtiles/README.md

 ### Mapbox style

-The module exposes a `mapbox_style` function generating paint and labels rules from a [Mapbox style is a JSON document ](https://docs.mapbox.com/help/glossary/style/).
+The module exposes a `mapbox_style` function generating paint and labels rules from a [Mapbox style is a JSON document](https://docs.mapbox.com/help/glossary/style/).
 This is typically useful to render PMTiles created from the [OpenMapTiles profile](https://github.com/openmaptiles/planetiler-openmaptiles).

 ![Image](./OpenMapTiles.png)

+> [!NOTE]
+> Have a look to the related demo if you'd like to customize default fonts.

 This feature is based on inital work done by [protomaps-leaflet](https://github.com/protomaps/protomaps-leaflet) contributors (please refer to https://github.com/protomaps/protomaps-leaflet/issues/121 for more details).

 ### Leaflet path style

-**Coming soon**
+The module exposes a `leaflet_style` function generating paint rules from [Leafet path style options](https://leafletjs.com/reference.html#path) as typically used to visualize GeoJson features in Leaflet.
+This is typically useful to render similarly PMTiles created from GeoJson datasets.
+As a PMTiles might contains multiple layers, you need to specify the target layer as the second argument of the style function.

+> [!NOTE]
+> Have a look to the related demo for more details.

 ### Enhanced path style